MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 > [!TIP]
 > Use the desktop wizard to create a package with the common settings, then switch to the advanced editor to add other settings, apps, policies, etc.

-## Steps for creating provisioning packages
+## Download and install Windows Configuration Manager

-1. **Option 1:** [From Microsoft Store](https://www.microsoft.com/store/apps/9nblggh4tx22).
-This includes HoloLens 2 capabilities.
+Download Windows Configuration Manager [from the Microsoft Store](https://www.microsoft.com/store/apps/9nblggh4tx22).
+It includes HoloLens 2 capabilities.

-2. **Option 2:** [From the Windows Assessment and Deployment Kit (ADK) for Windows 10](https://developer.microsoft.com/windows/hardware/windows-assessment-deployment-kit).
-If you install Windows Configuration Designer from the Windows ADK, select **Configuration Designer** from the **Select the features you want to install** dialog box.
-This option does not include HoloLens 2 capabilities.
+If you know you'll be using an offline PC, first download and install the [Windows Assessment and Deployment Kit (ADK) for Windows 10](https://developer.microsoft.com/windows/hardware/windows-assessment-deployment-kit), then select **Configuration Designer** from the **Select the features you want to install** dialog box.
+Because it does not include HoloLens 2 capabilities, follow the [offline app installation instructions](hololens-recovery.md#downloading-arc-without-using-the-app-store) for Advanced Recovery Companion, then select **Make Windows Configuration Designer**.

-> [!NOTE]
-> If you know you'll be using an offline PC that needs access to Windows Configuration Designer, follow the [offline app install(hololens-recovery.md#downloading-arc-without-using-the-app-store) instructions for Advanced Recovery Companion.
-Make Windows Configuration Designer your selection.

-### 2. Create the provisioning package
+## Create the provisioning package

-Use the Windows Configuration Designer tool to create a provisioning package.

 1. Open Windows Configuration Designer (by default, %windir%\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Imaging and Configuration Designer\x86\ICD.exe).